 What Essential Oils Are Safe For Cats?
 A Complete Guide To Essential Oils For Cats

 Essential oils are trending these days.
 It is widely used for many different purposes, like skincare, health care, and cosmetics.
-Essential oils are plant extracts that possess medicinal properties.
 It has a fragrance that humans love.
 But

 What about cats or any other pets?